lawsecnet/Resources/infosec_training/courses.md

 [CS7038-Malware-Analysis by ckane](http://class.malware.re/) - malware analysis course from University of Cincinnati.

-[Cyber Security Base with F‑Secure](http://mooc.fi/courses/2016/cybersecurity/) - cyersecurity course from F-Secure and University of Helsinki.
-Supposedly all you need to know to start working as junior security consultatn at F-Secure.
+[Cyber Security Base with F‑Secure](http://mooc.fi/courses/2016/cybersecurity/) - cybersecurity course from F-Secure and University of Helsinki.
+Supposedly all you need to know to start working as junior security consultantat F-Secure.

 [Exploit Development Environment — Improsec](https://improsec.com/blog//exploit-development-environment) - short article on preparing effective exploit development environment.